captainrobbo/wikijstest/manuals/cms/tvfeed.md

 ![Options](/uploads/tv/options.png "Options")

 *Theme*: The options from this drop down simply change the display layout of the Control Panel.
-*Screen Cursor*: Hinfs the cursor when you move it over the screen outside the Control Panel.
+*Screen Cursor*: Hides the cursor when you move it over the screen outside the Control Panel.
 *Transitions*:
 **Show Blank background?: Make sure you click this to remove the intial stadium background and replace it with a blank blue screen.**
 *Background Colour*: